Why Waymark exists

 There is no team behind Waymark.
 No company.
 No committee.
 It is just me, building slowly and carefully, guided by prayer, reflection, and trust that God works through small, faithful steps.

 Waymark exists to help people understand the Bible in clear, simple language, and gently apply it to real life.
 It is meant to feel like being welcomed back without questions.
-Like opening a quiet book.
-Like having a place to pause, reflect, and begin again.
+Like opening a quiet room.
+Like having a place to pause, reflect, and start again without pressure.

 This is a placeto pause.

-Waymark helps you understand the Bible and apply it to everyday life, one quiet moment at a time.
-Available on iOS.
+Waymark helps you understand the Bible and bring it into the life you are already living, one quiet moment at a time.

 Android support coming later.